 If target MAP not reached following protocol to reach the maximum dose of peripheral vasopressor infusion and the use of rescue intravenous fluids and / or clinician concerns of organ hypo perfusion based on heart rate, skin perfusion, mentation or urine output or other imaging if part of treating clinicians normal practice, then the treating clinicians can administer rescue vasopressor via a central venous route.
 Rescue vasopressor can be an increased dose of norepinephrine or alternative vasopressor if this is the clinician's normal practice.
 The rescue vasopressor use will be captured on the CRF.

-In this situation, the peripheral vasopressor infusion must be discontinued.
+In this situation, where the rescue vasopressors are administered via a central venous route, the peripheral vasopressor infusion must be permanently discontinued.